SUBTOTAL Formula in Excel (Table of Contents)

 Things to Remember

-- While giving the function number, do not give the number which is out of the function number range as excel does not predefine it; we will get an error message.
-We should always give the number between 1 to 11 and 101 to 111 otherwise; it will throw the error message #value.
+- While giving the function number, do not give the number out of the function number range as Excel does not predefine it; we will get an error message.
+We should always provide the number between 1 to 11 and 101 to 111; otherwise, it will throw the error message #value.

 - While using the division operation, remember no number should be divisible by zero.
 That means x/0 is an incorrect format.